-This BLOG On Lender Credit And Sellers Concession For Buyers Closing Costs Was UPDATED On July 15, 2017
+This BLOG On Sellers Concession For Buyers Closing Costs Lending Guidelines Was UPDATED And PUBLISHED On October 3rd, 2020

-- Besides the down payment on the home purchase, all mortgage borrowers will have closing costs on purchase and refinance mortgage loans
+- Besides the down payment on the home purchase, all borrowers will have closing costs on purchase and refinance loans

 Examples Of Closing Costs

 Closing costs on a home purchase are the following: